Have you been so excited seeing someone play drums that you thought in your heart, “man, I wish I could do that too?”

 Counting the eighth note

-Quarter note comprises of two eighth notes.
+The quarter note comprises two eighth notes.
 Practice this by reading out loud and steady.
 They are counted as 1-and-2-and3-and-4-and…

 Now work with your other hand